 The average salary of a truck driver is $23.52 per hour which is approximately $48,928 per year.

 7. Construction Worker

 A construction worker is a manual laborer working on tasks such as preparing the building site, carrying construction materials, and bracing.
-You work at the direction of the site and project managers.
 This is a strenuous job that requires you to be physically fit.